 Create sections for each day of the week.

-Add tasks to each weekday section.
+Add your list of tasks to each weekday section.

 Assign team members, due dates, and project dependencies as needed.

-Weekly to-do list templates simplify your weekly planning and help you get ahead, with an easy-to-view layout showing everything you need to complete each week.
+Digital weekly to-do list templates simplify your weekly planning and help you get ahead, with an easy-to-view layout showing everything you need to complete each week.
 Note that if you’re someone with a lot of daily tasks, a weekly planner template could be overwhelming.
 If that’s the case, you’re probably better off with a daily to-do list template for your task management.